 Paula is a life and podcasting coach, and runs the wonderful podcast Jumpstart Your Joy.
 In this conversation, Paula shares how she recovered from a deep trauma in her life by the act of choosing joy in her every day life.
 We also talk about the hero’s journey, and how we can apply these universal concepts to the stories of our own lives.

 Paula is one of the most profoundly joyful, thoughtful people I know, and this was a delightful conversation.
 My hope is that it will give you some ideas for how to reconnect with joy in your own life.

-Listen to Episode 6 with Jen Downer now by clicking the little arrow in the play bar below (if you don’t see it, reload the page), or head over to iTunes or your favorite podcast player.
+Listen to Episode 8 with Paula Jenkins now by clicking the little arrow in the play bar below (if you don’t see it, reload the page), or head over to iTunes or your favorite podcast player.

 Here are links to the things discussed in this episode:

 - To schedule a free 30 minute introduction call with me, get on my calendar here.
 If you’d like to learn more about how coaching with me works, you can find that here.